Market-Connections Professional Resume Writing Services

 Questions to Test for the Expert Imposter

-Expert imposter already knows a lot but they feel that they need to learn more.
-They will often want more training even though they don’t need it or will insist on performing research when this is not necessary.
+The expert imposter already knows a lot, but they feel that they need to learn more.
+They will often want more training, even though they don’t need it, or will insist on performing research when this is not necessary.
 Ask these questions to test for expert imposter:

 • Are you obsessed with gaining more and more qualifications?